nodeschool/madrid/firstgathering.md

 ![Explaining the basics](https://raw.githubusercontent.com/nodeschool/madrid/master/img/nodeschool-start.jpeg)

-From that point on we just wandered around between the tables, and answered any questions.
+From that point on we mentors just wandered around between the tables, and answered any questions.
 I tried to actively ask at least all tables once if everything was going smoothly.
 Truth be told, I fielded about 7 questions all in all, and only one of them was really hard: the [juggling async](https://github.com/rvagg/learnyounode/blob/master/exercises/juggling_async/problem.md) exercise in the learnyounode tutorial.

-At some point two of us went upstairs to see how the late-coming guys and girls (those that did not fit in the canteen) were doing.
-We solved a few issues.
+At some point two of us went upstairs to see how those that did not fit in the canteen were doing.
+We solved a couple of issues.
 After a while some spaces cleared downstairs and this group merged with everyone else.

 > Try to deliver on your promises, even if it means giving some people special attention.

+The meeting lasted from 19:00 till 20:45, since the building closes at 21:00.

 ### Attention and Mentors